eturino/parse-boolean/README.md

 [Github repo here](https://github.com/eturino/ts-parse-boolean)

 Converts to a boolean.
 Returns false if the value is falsy.
-If it is truthy it checks it by converting to a string, trimming, upcasing, and checking if the value is not `FALSE` or `0`.
+If it is truthy it checks it by converting to a string, trimming, upcasing, and checking if the value is not `FALSE` or `NO` or `0`.

 ## Installation